Contact Center (Multimedia) Installation Guide - Avaya IP Office

 c.
 Enter the https URL for your Contact Center, i.e., https://acr.ximasoftware.com/ccagent/en.

-3. Add Salesforce users to the call center - Managing Salesforce Call Center Users
+Must be SSL URL and include language code at the end.* - Add Salesforce users to the call center - Managing Salesforce Call Center Users

 https://help.salesforce.com/articleView?id=cti_admin_manageagents.htm&type=5